shashanksk/TRINIT_SasukeUchiwa_Dev04/README.md

 # TRINIT_SasukeUchiwa_Dev04
 tri-nitk-hackathon repository for the linkedIn question

-we are using a automated scripts to go to outlook and get the url
+## Approach--

+We tried using the linked in api but the api returned a email for a profile ID not the other way around so we are using linkedIn's connection with the microsoft ecosystem we are using a automated scripts that logs into outlook, creates a contact with the email provided and returns the linked url

 ## install components
 ```bash